davidmoten/odata-client/README.md

   </Loggers>
 </Configuration>
 ```
+If you want DEBUG logging just set the Root level to DEBUG.

 ## Serialization
 *odata-client* generated classes are annotated with Jackson JSON annotations specifically to support internal serialization and deserialization for communication with the service.
 Since 0.1.20 entities are annotated with `@JsonInclude(Include.NON_NULL)` so that default serialization with Jackson will exclude null values (internally this annotation is overriden for certain use cases such as when we want tell the service to update a field to null).